 Of course, the best time to perform a load calculation is while a home is being built.
 That way, you’ll have the right HVAC system and supporting infrastructure in place from the very beginning!

-If you’re wondering how to handle HVAC during construction of your new home, the answer is to hire an experienced contractor to perform a Manual J load calculation before you select an AC and furnace.
+If you’re wondering how to handle HVAC during the construction of your new home, the answer is to hire an experienced contractor to perform a Manual J load calculation before you select an AC and furnace.
 Otherwise, your builder might use some “classic” rule of thumb to pick your equipment.

-You’ll have a brand new house, but it might not be a comfortable new house.
+You’ll have a brand-new house, but it might not be a comfortable new house.

 Who should perform a load calculation on your home?